 All Fletcher courses are offered through one of three divisions.
 You must complete courses in each of the school's three divisions to meet the School's Breadth Requirement.
 You will also be required to complete courses in two fields of study.

 The divisions tend to correspond to traditional academic disciplines or departments.
 Coursework from across the three divisions ensure a breadth of knowledge.
 See below:

 The division of ILO offers courses and specialized seminars on various aspects of public international law, international organizations, human rights, international business and economic law, and law and development.

-The division of DHP focuses on the foreign policies of various nations that are often, though not exclusively, grouped by geographic regions.
-Principal offerings include courses in international information and communications, international environmental and resource policy, negotiation and dispute resolution, political economy, political systems and theories, international security, leadership and statecraft, and comparative and developmental politics.
+The division of DHP focuses n foreign policies of various nations that are often, though not exclusively, grouped by geographic regions.
+Principle offerings include courses in international information and communications, international environmental and resource policy, negotiation and dispute resolution, political economy, political systems and theories, international security, leadership and statecraft, and comparative and developmental politics.

 The division of EIB includes courses related to international trade and finance, the economics of developing countries, problems of energy, resources, food and agriculture, international business management, and international business finance.
 In addition, a number of courses in methodology and theory are offered for candidates emphasizing economics.